Skip to content

 Access to case notes for deceased patients

-If you wish to access medical records for a patient who is deceased then these applications are made under the terms of the Access to Health Records Act 1990.
+If you wish to access health records for a patient who is deceased then these applications are made under the terms of the Access to Health Records Act 1990.
 You can apply either by writing, email or telephone to the same Subject Access Team as outlined above.
 Alternatively, you can download the application form applying for access to the health records of a person who has died.

 You will need to provide proof of your right to access these records this can include, a copy of death certificate with either a copy of the will or grant of probate.
-If no will exists and the deceased died intestate, then the closest “next of kin” can apply, through a solicitor, for a Letter of Administration to handle the deceased’s affairs.
+If no will exists and the deceased died intestate, then the closest 'next of kin' can apply, through a solicitor, for a Letter of Administration to handle the deceased’s affairs.

 Requests can be refused if: